fenago/snowflake-intermediate/lab_geospatial_geography/getting_started_with_geospatial_geography.md

 <!-- ------------------------ -->
 ## Unload/Load Data
-Duration: 20

 Now that you understand the different output formats, you can create new files from the electronics view, then load those files into new tables with the `GEOGRAPHY` data type.
 You will also encounter your first examples of geospatial _parsers_ and _constructors_.

 ### Create New WKB Files From Queries

-In this step we're going to use Snowflake's [COPY into location](https://docs.snowflake.com/en/sql-reference/sql/copy-into-location.html) feature to take the output of a query and create a file in your local [user stage](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-create-stage.html#user-stages).
+In this step we're going to use Snowflake's [COPY into location] feature to take the output of a query and create a file in your local [user stage].
 Because your output format is set to WKB, the geospatial column in that table will be represented in the WKB format in the new files.

 Negative
 : The WKB format is being chosen here for its simplicity within a file.
 Since WKB is a single alpha-numeric string with no delimiters, spaces, or other difficult characters, it is excellent for storing geospatial data in a file.
 That doesn't mean other formats are to be avoided in real world use cases, but WKB will make your work easier in this guide.